sewenew/redis-plus-plus/README.md

 connection_options.db = 1;  // Optional.
 Use the 0th database by default.

 // Optional.
 Timeout before we successfully send request to or receive response from redis.
-// By default, the timeout is 0ms, i.e. no timeout and block until we send or receive successfuly.
+// By default, the timeout is 0ms, i.e. never timeout and block until we send or receive successfuly.
 // NOTE: if any command is timed out, we throw a TimeoutError exception. connection_options.socket_timeout = std::chrono::milliseconds(200);